On the benefits of defining vicinal distributions in latent space: Background and Related Work

-\textbf{Mixup:} Mixup \cite{mixup} is a recent method that trains networks on convex combinations of data pairs and their labels.
+\citep{mixup} proposed Mixup, a method to train models on the convex combination of pairs of examples and their labels.
+In other words, it constructs virtual training examples as: $x' = \lambda \cdot x_i + (1 - \lambda) \cdot x_j; y' = \lambda \cdot y_i + (1 - \lambda) \cdot y_j$, where $x_i$, $x_j$ are input vectors; $y_i$, $y_j$ are one-hot label encodings and $\lambda$ is a mixup coefficient, usually sampled from a $\beta(\eta,\eta)$ distribution.
 By doing so, it regularizes the network to behave linearly in between training examples, thus inducing global linearity between them.
-A recent variant, Manifold Mixup \cite{manifold-mixup}, exploits interpolations at hidden representations, thereby obtaining neural networks with smoother decision boundaries at different levels of hidden representations.
-AugMix \cite{augmix} mixes up multiple augmented images and uses a Jensen-Shannon Divergence consistency loss on them to achieve better robustness to common input corruptions \cite{hendrycks-robustness}.
-In semi-supervised learning, MixMatch \cite{mixmatch} obtains state-of-the-art results by guessing low-entropy labels for data-augmented unlabeled examples and mixes labeled and unlabeled data using Mixup.
-It has been shown that apart from better generalization, Mixup also improves the robustness of models to adversarial perturbations but not as significantly as AT.
-To further boost this robustness at inference time, Pang et al. \cite{mixup-inf} recently proposed a Mixup Inference technique which performs a mixup of input $x$ with a clean sample $x_s$ and passes the corresponding mixup sample ($\lambda \cdot x + (1-\lambda) \cdot x_s$) into the classifier as the processed input.
-Their analysis indicates that MI imposes a tighter upper bound on the potential attack ability for a crafted perturbation leading to robustness to adversarial attacks.
-Other efforts on Mixup \cite{mixup-calibration} have shown that Mixup-trained networks are significantly better calibrated than ones trained in the regular fashion.
-These recent efforts have shown the potential of Mixup-based methods, which we exploit in the latent space for state-of-the-art robustness results.
+A recent variant, Manifold Mixup \citep{manifold-mixup}, exploits interpolations at hidden representations, thereby obtaining neural networks with smoother decision boundaries at different levels of hidden representations.
+AugMix \citep{augmix} mixes up multiple augmented images and uses a Jensen-Shannon Divergence consistency loss on them to achieve better robustness to common input corruptions \citep{hendrycks-robustness}.
+In semi-supervised learning, MixMatch \citep{mixmatch} obtains state-of-the-art results by guessing low-entropy labels for data-augmented unlabeled examples and mixes labeled and unlabeled data using Mixup.
+It has been shown that apart from better generalization, Mixup also improves the robustness of models to adversarial perturbations as well.
+To further boost this robustness at inference time, Pang et al. \citep{mixup-inf} recently proposed a Mixup Inference technique which performs a mixup of input $x$ with a clean sample $x_s$ and passes the corresponding mixup sample ($\lambda \cdot x + (1-\lambda) \cdot x_s$) into the classifier as the processed input.
+Other efforts related to Mixup \citep{mixup-calibration} have shown that Mixup-trained networks are better calibrated i.e., the predicted softmax scores are better indicators of the actual likelihood of a correct prediction than DNNs trained in the regular fashion.
+Additionally, they also observed that mixup-trained DNNs are less prone to over-confident predictions on out-of-distribution and random-noise data.
+None of these efforts however address Mixup from a generative latent space, which is the focus of this work.
+Efforts such as \citep{mixup-inf} and \citep{mixup-calibration}, in fact, have inferences that motivate the need to consider a latent Mixup space to address a model's robustness and predictive uncertainty.
+From a different perspective, Xu et al. \citep{domain-mixup} used domain mixup to improve the generalization ability of models in domain adaptation.
+Adversarial Mixup Resynthesis \citep{adversarial-mixup} attempted mixing latent codes used by autoencoders through an arbitrary mixing mechanism that can recombine codes from different inputs to produce novel examples.
+This work however has a different objective and focuses on generative models in a Generative Adversarial Network (GAN)-like setting, while our work focuses on robustness and predictive uncertainty.
+The work by Liu et al. \citep{latent-mix} may be closest to ours in terms of approach as they use an adversarial autoencoder (AAE) to impose a uniform distribution on the feature representations.
+However, their work deals with improving generalization performance, while ours looks at robustness and predictive uncertainty, as already stated.
+Other related works like \citep{gan_robust1, gan_robust2, gan_robust3} attempt to leverage Generative Adversarial Networks (GANs) to train adversarially robust classifiers, while, we focus on VAEs, because of their ability to model the latent manifold explicitly, to train classifiers robust to commonly observed out-of-distribution shifts (eg. snow, fog etc.) (explained in detail in Section \ref{sec_methodology}).
+Furthermore, we propose a new method, VarMixup, which focuses on directly exploiting the manifold learned by a Variational Autoencoder (VAE) (and do not regularize it unlike previous work) during Mixup and report improved adversarial robustness.
+We also present useful insights into the working of VarMixup (which is lacking in earlier work including \citep{latent-mix}), thus making our contributions unique and more complete.